saltstack/salt-enhancement-proposals/dev-overhaul.md

 ![Existing strategy](diagrams/old-branch-strategy.png)

 The combination of bugfixes, merge forwards, and backports has been difficult to try and keep track of.
-There have been a number of the community has met a Salt release with confusion - why is this bugfix missing?
+There have been a number of Salt releases the community has met with confusion - why is this bugfix missing?
 Why was that feature added in a point release?

 It’s also been difficult for the community to contribute, raising questions such as: